 Alexander Wood is a historian of American architecture and urbanism.
-His research focuses on the history of New York City and he has a particular interest in the history of the building industry.
+His research focuses on New York City, with a particular interest in the history of craft, labor, and construction.

-He is the author of Building the Metropolis: Architecture, Construction, and Labor in New York City, 1880-1935, which you may order here.
-His work has also appeared in the Journal of the Society of Architectural Historians, Buildings & Landscapes, and other journals.
+He is the author of Building the Metropolis: Architecture, Construction, and Labor in New York City, 1880-1935 (University of Chicago Press, 2025).
+The book received the 2026 Abbott Lowell Cummings Award from the Vernacular Architecture Forum and the Hornblower Award from the New York City Book Awards.
+His scholarship has also appeared in the Journal of the Society of Architectural Historians, Buildings & Landscapes, New York History, and other journals.

 His research has been supported by the New-York Historical Society, the Boston Athenaeum, and the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University.